AndrewDzzz/Reasoning-Attack/README.md

 With such never-end thinking queries, hackers can crack down a model server in a cheaper DDoS way for that a single query would occupy the resources until reaching maximal tokens constraint.
 This catastrophe bug, never-end thinking query, will undermine the open-source development eco-system relies on reasoning LLMs.
 In this report, we release a reasoning attack pipeline cracking LLM Reasoning models, finding those over-reasoning queries.
 Worse still, those queries can transfer across the same series of distilled models.
 We do hope the community could find solution to the bug soon preventing from being exposure to potential threats.

+Following figure shows our optimizing pipeline.

 ![pipeline](https://github.com/user-attachments/assets/82b8bb9d-b21b-433e-b7b2-79f3d8576826)